craigmcchesney/dp-support/README.md

 The gRPC framework uses [Google's Protocol Buffers](https://protobuf.dev/overview) for serializing structured data.
 The API is specified in text files with a ".proto" extension with definitions of both protocol buffer data structures and services.
 The service definition includes the RPC methods supported by the service with method parameters and return types.

 The Data Platform API includes "proto" files for both the Ingestion and Query Services that define the RPC methods and data structures specific to those services.
 They both utilize a third file, "common.proto" that defines data structures common to both APIs.
 The "proto" files defining the Data Platform API are contained in the [dp-grpc repo](https://github.com/osprey-dcs/dp-grpc).
-Each of these files is discussed in more detail below, preceded by a description of the service proto files and relevant conventions.
+The Ingestion and Query Service APIs are discussed in more detail below, preceded by a description of the service proto files and relevant conventions.

 ### service proto file structure and conventions